Best fridge magnet toys for fun while you cook

 They have thought of everything, such as safe vegetable ink coloring and soft edges.

-The quality is not too good, for example, the magnets are letting go of some letters in the meantime.
+The quality is not very good, according to the magnets some letters are now loose.
 But it has also been played with a lot.

 The magnets could also be a bit better.
-They also do not hold thick paper on the refrigerator.
+They also don't hold thick paper on the refrigerator.

 Still a very nice set that will look perfect on any fridge.